Why Is My Dog Or Cat’s Bile Acid Level High or Low?

 So a bile acid determination on your dog or cat’s blood can be a very good way for your veterinarian to detect liver problems, particularly when your pet’s ALT and bilirubin tests are only borderline elevated and difficult to interpret.
 Although a single bile acids test can be informative, two tests are much better: A 12-hour fast – then the first measurement.
 Then a moderately sized meal.
 Two hours after that, a second measurement.

 Health Problems That Can Causes Bile Acid Levels To Be Elevated In Your Pet:

 Many forms of liver disease, abnormal liver blood flow (= portosystemic shunts), impaired gall bladder and bile duct function (cholestasis, or a biliary tract obstruction), gallstones, liver cancer, Cushing’s disease, pancreatitis, hepatic encephalopathy (your pet’s liver can no longer render the free blood ammonia generated by metabolism into less toxic urea) can all cause your pet to have abnormally high bile acid levels.

-Cats that have developed hepatic lipidosis because they are not eating often have abnormally high bile acid values due to a taurine deficiency. (ref) The same situation can occur when they are fed unbalanced taurine-deficient vegetarian diets.
+Cats that have developed hepatic lipidosis because they are not eating often have abnormally high bile acid values due to a taurine deficiency.
+The same situation can occur when they are fed unbalanced taurine-deficient vegetarian diets.

 Lipemic blood samples can falsely increase bile acid readings.

 Health Problems That Can Cause Bile Acid Levels To Be Low In Your Dog And Cat:

 Long-standing intestinal disease (such as IBD in your dog or in your cat) when the upper portions of your pet’s intestine remain inflamed) , poor nutrient absorption (malabsorption/maldigestion), persistent diarrhea or starvation can all lower blood bile acid readings.

 Dogs less than 16 weeks old may naturally have lower levels.
 I do not know if the is also the case in kittens.